 ESE provides transactional views of the database.
 The cost of providing these views is that any object that is modified in a transaction has to be temporarily copied so that two views of the object can be provided: one to the thread inside that transaction and one to threads in other transactions.
 This copy must remain as long as any two transactions in the process have different views of the object.
 The repository that holds these temporary copies is called the version store.
 Because the version store requires contiguous virtual address space, it has a size limit.
 If a transaction is open for a long time while changes are being made (either in that transaction or in others), eventually the version store can be exhausted.
 At this point, no further database updates are possible.

-- The percentage of version store space that is available for processing has been significantly increased in Windows Server 2003.
+- The percentage of version store space that is available for processing has been significantly increased in Windows Server 2003 and later.

 Data Store Protocols